aj-code/3gsocks/README.md

 ## Acknowledgements

-* The nspps golang rat authors who inspired me to replicate and improve their socks5 pivot.
+* The [nspps](https://ironnet.com/blog/malware-analysis-nspps-a-go-rat-backdoor/) golang rat authors who inspired me to replicate and improve their socks5 pivot.
-* 3gstudent who's "homework" code I used as a base, as I have a sneaking (and totally unproven) suspicion was also used as a base by the nspps authors.
+* [3gstudent](https://github.com/3gstudent/Homework-of-Go) who's "homework" code I used as a base, as I have a sneaking (and totally unproven) suspicion this was also used as a base by the nspps authors.

 ## License
 BSD License, see LICENSE file